roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

         *   `date`: (String) Assignment date in "yyyy-MM-dd" format.
         *   `time`: (String) Assignment time in "HH:mm" format (24-hour).
         *   `homeTeam`: (String, optional) The name of the home team for the match being refereed.
-        *   `assignedPlayerUids`: (Array of Strings) Firebase Auth UIDs of the players assigned to referee.
+        *   `assignedPlayerUids`: (Array of Strings) Firebase Auth UIDs of the members assigned to referee.
         *   `notes`: (String, optional) Additional details or instructions for the assignment.
         *   `isArchived`: (Boolean) `true` if the assignment is archived, `false` otherwise.
 Defaults to `false`.